bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ## .name
  For function statements, **`.name` is simply string form of the identifier `hello`** - that is "hello".

-Also, because you can't use a symbol in the name part of function statements, the name part is always a identifier/variable name - which can be easily converted to a string.
+> Because you can't use a symbol in the name part of function statements, the name part is always a identifier/variable name - which can be easily converted to a string.
 Ex - `function Symbol("abc"){}` - this is NOT valid.
 If it was valid, then we would need some way to convert a symbol to a string.
 (Hint: This will happen for object literals.)

 ## bound name
 ```js